-Definition
+Definitions

 The LNG business started ``small’’, with the first commercial liquefaction plants since the early ‘40s being peak-shaving facilities with a capacity of around 0.002 mtpa in the US.
 In1964 the first base load LNG plant which started up in Arzew, Algeria (three trains with a total capacity of 1 mtpa).
 In 1969 by the Kenai LNG plant in Alaska (total capacity 1.5 mtpa) came online and then Marsa El Brega in Lybia (2 trains of 0.75 mtpa) shortly after.